RobDoan/code-assistance-commands/templates/07-technical-docs/learning/learning-library.md

 - **Link from your experiment brief:** Reference relevant learnings in new `experiment-brief.md` files
 - **During retrospectives:** Review recent funerals to extract patterns
 - **For onboarding:** New team members should read the Hall of Fame to quickly learn what doesn't work
+- **For competitive advantage:** During quarterly planning, ask "What did we learn that lets us take smart risks our competitors wouldn't?"

 ---